ome/omero-documentation/omero/sysadmins/publication.rst

 Group setup
 -----------

 #.
-Create a dedicated :doc:`public group <public>` to host the raw data
+Create a dedicated read-only group to host the raw data underlying the
-   underlying the publication.
+   publication (see :doc:`cli/usergroup`)
 #.
-Add all the authors of the paper to this new public group.
+Add all the authors of the paper to this new group.
 #.
-If you have not already done so, configure the :ref:`public_user` and add
+If you have not already done so, configure the :ref:`public_user`.
-   the public user as a member of the newly created public group.
+#.
+Add the public user as a member of the newly created read-only group to
+   make all the data publicly available.

 Data setup
 ----------